Kara Stein

 Kara Marlene Stein is an American attorney who currently serves as a board member of the Public Company Accounting Oversight Board, known as PCAOB.
-She was sworn in on November 18, 2021, and her current term is scheduled to end on October 24, 2026.
+Stein was sworn in on November 18, 2021, with a term through October 24, 2026.

 Stein also served on the U.S. Securities and Exchange Commission (SEC) from August 2013 till January 2019.
-In May 2013, President Barack Obama nominated her to serve as a Democratic member of the Commission to succeed Elisse Walter.
-Stein was confirmed by the Senate and started her tenure at the SEC in August 2013.
-During her tenure on the SEC, Stein was often described as the most progressive member of the body, and has been described as an ally of Senator Elizabeth Warren.
-In 2021, she was mentioned as a potential candidate to lead the Office of the Comptroller of the Currency (OCC).
+In May 2013, President Barack Obama nominated Stein to serve as a Democratic member of the Commission to succeed Elisse Walter.
+Stein was confirmed by the Senate and started tenure at the SEC in August 2013.
+During her tenure on the SEC (which was still evaluating its role in the 2008 financial crisis), Stein took strong positions to protect investors, from her early support of the Volcker Rule - which prevents banks with deposits insured by American taxpayers from making speculative trades on their own accounts - to her dissents to legal waivers granted to banks and other already-found-guilty corporate players.

+Stein's written dissents won support afterwards from Senators Elizabeth Warren and Sherrod Brown, both of whom spoke and wrote at length about the potential damage to the US investor and the US economy from the waivers.

+In 2021, Stein was mentioned as a potential candidate to lead the Office of the Comptroller of the Currency (OCC).

 Education and career

 Stein graduated from Yale University in 1986 and Yale Law School in 1991.
 Following her education, Stein was an associate at the law firm Wilmer, Cutler & Pickering (WilmerHale).

-Before being appointed to the SEC, Stein was an aide to Democratic Senator Jack Reed of Rhode Island and helped write the 2010 Dodd-Frank Act.
+Before being appointed to the SEC, Stein was an aide to Democratic Senator Jack Reed of Rhode Island and helped write the Dodd–Frank Wall Street Reform and Consumer Protection Act.

 Securities and Exchange Commission (SEC)

-Though soft-spoken in public, Stein took aggressive stances behind the scenes in pushing for strict investor protection rules at SEC.

-Stein sparked a debate at the SEC and in Congress over the routine issuance of waivers to companies that had previously been sanctioned by prosecutors for financial misconduct.
+During her tenure, Stein took strong stances to protect investors at SEC.
+Stein furthered the long-running to-and-fro debate at the SEC and in Congress over the questionable issuance of waivers to banks and other corporate entities that had been sanctioned by law for financial misconduct, due to their role in the 2008 financial crisis.
+The SEC was founded in 1934 as a response to the Wall Street Crash of 1929.

-In April 2014, Stein published a lengthy dissent to an SEC corporate waiver granted to The Royal Bank of Scotland Group (RBS), which had previously been charged by the Justice Department with criminal violations.
-Stein argued that the SEC waiver for RBS risked establishing a policy "that some firms are just too big to bar."
+In April 2014, Stein published a dissent to an SEC judicial waiver granted to The Royal Bank of Scotland Group (RBS), which had been charged by the Justice Department with criminal violations.
+Stein argued that the SEC waiver risked establishing a policy "that some firms are just too big to bar."